zimul8r/Cortex-Plus-Heroic/README.md

 `2X` - Doubles a die of the selected size.
 This function should only be used when there is at least one of the selected dice in the pool.

 `UP` - Steps Up a die of the selected size.
 This function should only be used when there is at least one of the selected dice in the pool.
-According to the MHRP core rules, instead of stepping up a d12 in a pool, you should step up the next lowest die, or in the case of effect dice, either "take out" the target, or select a second unused die as another effect die.
+According to the Cortex Plus core rules, instead of stepping up a d12 in a pool, you should step up the next lowest die, or in the case of effect dice, either "take out" the target, or select a second unused die as another effect die.
 If you must step up a d12, this tool will replace the d12 with a d12 and a d6.

 `DN` - Steps Down a die of the selected size.
 This function should only be used when there is at least one of the selected dice in the pool.
 Stepping down a d4 removes it from the pool.